Asterix in Belgium

 Asterix in Belgium (Astérix chez les Belges) is the twenty-fourth volume of the Asterix comic book series, by René Goscinny (story) and Albert Uderzo (illustrations).

 It is noted as the last Asterix story from Goscinny, who died during its production.
+Uderzo completed the rest of the comic.

 Plot summary

 After fighting the Belgians in the northern part of Gaul, Caesar states that they are the bravest enemies he has ever faced (historically claimed by Caesar).
 His soldiers agree with him, to the point when they consider being posted to the camps outside Asterix's village as a period of leave.

 Chief Vitalstatistix is aghast at the idea that his village, which has been the terror of the Romans for years, is now looked upon as relatively harmless.
 He is further outraged when he hears of Caesar's remarks.
 He claims that "his villagers" are in fact the bravest men of Gaul, and travels to Belgium to prove his point.
 A reluctant Asterix and Obelix go with him after Getafix tells them not doing so could make the story come to a sticky end.

 After crossing the border, they encounter a village of Belgians who rely on brute strength (and a regular diet of meat and beer) to successfully scare off Caesar's troops.
 These Belgians are led by two chiefs, Beefix of the Nervii and Brawnix of the Menapii (though Brawnix comes across mainly as a second-in-command).

 To prove that the Gauls are the bravest, Vitalstatistix proposes a competition.
 The contest consists of raiding and destroying Roman camps on either side of the village.
 The Belgians and Gauls destroy the camps, telling the soldiers who they are.
 By the end they have destroyed an equal number of camps.
 Meanwhile, the Pirates' ship is wrecked when Obelix throws a boulder catapulted at him too high, causing the Captain to complain, saying he and his men are neutrals.
 Word is sent to Rome, though the facts are exaggerated, talking about vast hordes of Gauls, a savage pack of hounds, and a mysterious fleet of neutrals.
 Caesar goes to Belgium himself to restore order unaware of the fact that the whole thing is to get him to decide once and for all which side is the bravest.